eddo-cto/adversarial-audit-engine/README.md

 `p^m` independence bound ignores.
 Theorem (binomial-tail control) is verified numerically by `python3 aae/negation_spectrometry.py`.
 Stdlib only.

+### 0.11.0 — meta sub-layer: usage ledger over engine runs
+`aae/usage_ledger.py` adds the **persistence** layer for meta-analysis: one append-only JSON line per engine run, feeding the existing bias-resistant panel (`aae/run_metrics.py`).
+Three purposes kept separate — improvement telemetry, historical series, reflexive meta-level — under two invariants: **anti-Goodhart** (no ledger field may become a *target* of the gate, or the engine learns to produce good metrics instead of good audits) and **reflexive/non-validating** (the sub-layer is itself a self-referential evaluator, so it does not self-validate; closure belongs to the human eye).
+See `plugins/adversarial-audit-engine/USAGE_LEDGER.md`.
+Stdlib only.

 ### 0.10.1 — negation-spectrometry integrated into the governor
 `MetaGovernor.falsification_type1(scores_valid, scores_invalid, k=, m=)` exposes the Type-I gate directly on the meta-epistemic governor: given the auditor's demolition scores on a control